hyprstack/aws-google-signin/README.md

   ]
 }
 ```
-Below is an example IAM policy teh role needs to execute 'GET' requests on API Gateway
+Below is an example IAM policy the role needs to execute 'GET' requests on API Gateway
 ```
 {
     "Version": "2012-10-17",